Return of the Ancients

 Available after allocating a specific Atlas-tree node.
 Drops three new corrupted Idols.
 Not the pinnacle — a side encounter inside the Ritual storyline.

-Pinnacle name unverified (within the prison)
+Pinnacle: the Bodach (within the prison)

 After the questline